josephcappadona/josephcappadona.github.io/index.md

     </div>
   </div>
   <div style="margin: 10px;">
     Below you'll find an assortment of short essays I've written as a way to organize and elucidate my thoughts on artificial intelligence.
+I hope they provide some insight into my ideas and motivations.
   </div>
 </div>